onfido/onfido-android-sdk/README.md

 The user must click "Accept" to move past this step and continue with the flow.
 The content is available in English only, and is not translatable.

-⚠️ This step doesn't automatically inform Onfido that the user has given their consent.
+:warning: This step doesn't automatically inform Onfido that the user has given their consent.
 At the end of the SDK flow, you still need to set the API parameter `privacy_notices_read_consent_given` outside of the SDK flow when [creating a check](#creating-checks).

 If you choose to disable this step, you must incorporate the required consent language and links to Onfido's policies and terms of use into your own application's flow before your end user starts interacting with the Onfido SDK.